chipxsd/stream-based-sync/stream-based-sync.md

 the queued `Sync.Events` that come on stream later nonsensical (e.g. applying an update `Sync.Event` onto an object, that was previously deleted).

-If queued events on an offline client got published a day or say a week after user generated them, the `Todo.Tasks` would appear at the bottom, since those _late_ events would receive a high `seq` value from the server.
+If queued events on an offline client got published say a day or worse, a week after user generated them, the `Todo.Tasks` would appear at the bottom of the list, since those _late_ events would receive a high `seq` value from the server.
 This might make those `Todo.Tasks` fall out of context.
-Depending on what the user wants, it's debatable, maybe the order of our `Todo.Task` objects is not really that important to our use case, but what if we say it is?
+Depending on what the user wants -- it's debatable, maybe the order of our `Todo.Task` objects is not really that important to our use case, but what if we say it is?

+### 5.2 Causal Order with Short and Fast Writes

+Todo:

+* [ ] Explain why causal order is important (offline support).
 * [ ] How to keep the events published by clients in the correct order?
 * [ ] Talk about total the order and causal order.